 - Literacy Leveler App

 - Leveled Books Database

 Organizing your classroom library can make things so much more streamlined in your classroom.
 Your students will be able to easily find the books they want.
 When students are invested in the classroom and see the library as their responsibility too, they can help you keep it organized all year.
-Book bins are an essential tool for keeping a classroom library organized; read this article for more information on selecting the right options to meet your organizational needs.
+Book bins are an essential tool for keeping a classroom library organized; read some cool articles on this site for more information on selecting the right options to meet your organizational needs.

 You can also find exciting ideas for decorating your door and getting your students excited to read and learn before they even enter your classroom here.

 Last Updated on July 25, 2022 by Emily